Why crafting a Chief Technology Officer resume that lands you job interviews is so challenging?

 - Pass ATS filters: use keywords from resume descriptions to pass automatic resume filters

-For some CTO positions you will need to manage the development team, so being familiar with the company's tech stack will be a major plus.
+For some CTO positions you will need to manage the development team and technical teams, so being familiar with the company's tech stack will be a major plus.

 Here are some of the technical skills to put on your CTO resume: